Virtual Open Mic

 *To keep us all as COVID-safe as possible, these shows are currently planned as outdoor events in the parking lot at Hartford Flavor Company.
 In case of inclement weather, an email will be sent by 3pm on the day of the show and tickets will be honored on Saturday night.
 Please bring your own chairs, remain seated with your pod unless going to the bar or restroom, maintain appropriate social distance at all times, and wear a mask when not in your seat.
 No food menu is available and no weather-related refunds can be issued unless both dates are canceled.

 At Tell Me Another, regular people just like you bravely step up to the microphone to tell their tales without notes or props.
 Except for open mic events, each evening is loosely structured around a single theme and all stories are true as the storytellers remember them.
-Shows are cast in advance and pitches are sue a few weeks before the show.
-Each show is hosted by champion storyteller Terry Wolfisch Cole, who also tells a story of her own.
+Shows are cast in advance and pitches are due a few weeks before the show.
+Each show is hosted by champion storyteller Terry Wolfisch Cole, who usually also tells a story of her own.

 The Great Hartford Story Slam is a competitive event.
 Storytellers come prepared with a 5-6 minute story.
 Selection is random and judging is based on quality of the delivery and adherence to time and theme.
 Winners receive a pair of tickets to the next event and all the glory they can handle.